imkunalgupta/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

      ```

 3. `toLowerCase`
+  -Return: A new string representing the calling string converted to lower case.
+   - Example:
+     ```js
+     const sentence = 'The quick brown fox jumps over the lazy dog.';
+     sentence.toLowerCase() // 'the quick brown fox jumps over the lazy dog.' let name = 'Arya Stark';
+     name.toLowerCase(); //'arya stark'
+     let houseName = 'Starks';
+     houseName.toLowerCase(); //'arya stark'
+     ```

 4. `trim`
+    -Return: A new string representing str stripped of whitespace from both its beginning and end.
+    -Examples:
+     ```js
+     const greeting = '   Hello world!   ';
+     greeting.trim(); // 'Hello world!'
+     ```

 5. `trimEnd`
+  -Return: A new string representing str stripped of whitespace from its end (right side).
+  -Examples:
+    ```js
+     const greeting = '   Hello world!   ';
+     greeting.trimEnd(); // '   Hello world!'
+     ```
 6. `trimStart`
+-Return: A new string representing str stripped of whitespace from its beginning (left side).
+-Examples:
+     ```js
+     const greeting = '   Hello world!   ';
+     greeting.trimStart(); // 'Hello world!   '
+     ```

 7. `concat`
+   - Parameter: Arrays and/or values to concatenate into a new array.
+If all valueN parameters are omitted, concat returns a shallow copy of the existing array on which it is called.
+See the description below for more details.
+   - Return: A new Array instance.
+   - Example:
+     ```js
+    const array1 = ['a', 'b', 'c'];
+    const array2 = ['d', 'e', 'f'];
+    const array3 = array1.concat(array2); // ['a', 'b', 'c', 'd', 'e', 'f']
+    ```
 8. `endsWith`
+- Parameter: searchString
+             The characters to be searched for at the end of str.
+   - Return: true if the given characters are found at the end of the string; otherwise, false.
+   - Example:
+     ```js
+     let str = 'To be, or not to be, that is the question.' str.endsWith('question.'); // true
+     str.endsWith('to be'); // false
+     ```
 9. `includes`
+- Parameter: searchElement
+               The value to search for.
+   - Return: A boolean value which is true if the value searchElement is found within the array (or the part of the array indicated by the index fromIndex, if specified).

+   Values of zero are all considered to be equal, regardless of sign.
+(That is, -0 is considered to be equal to both 0 and +0), but false is not considered to be the same as 0.

+   - Example:
+     ```js
+    const array1 = [1, 2, 3];

+    array1.includes(2); // true

+    const pets = ['cat', 'dog', 'bat'];

+    pets.includes('cat'); // true

+    pets.includes('at'); // false
+    ```
 10. `indexOf`
+- Parameter: searchElement
+             Element to locate in the array.
+   - Return: The first index of the element in the array; -1 if not found.
+   - Example:
+     ```js
+     const array = [2, 9, 9];
+     array.indexOf(2);     // 0
+     array.indexOf(7);     // -1
+     array.indexOf(9, 2);  // 2
+     array.indexOf(2, -1); // -1
+     array.indexOf(2, -3); // 0
+     ```
 11. `lastIndexOf`
 12. `padEnd`
 13. `padStart`